 In connection with the April Notes Offering, the Company and its subsidiary guarantors entered into a registration rights agreement, dated as of April 21, 2015, pursuant to which the Company agreed to file a registration statement with respect to an offer to exchange the April Notes for a new issue of substantially identical debt securities registered under the Securities Act.
-The Company may be required to file a shelf registration statement to cover resales of the April Notes under certain circumstances.
-If the Company fails to satisfy certain obligations under the registration rights agreement, it agreed to pay additional interest to the holders of the April Notes as specified in the registration rights agreement.
+The registration statement relating to the exchange offer for the April Notes was filed on August 24, 2015 and declared effective by the SEC on September 4, 2015.
+The exchange offer for the April Notes was completed on October 13, 2015.

-- (5) The October Notes were issued at a price of 98.534% resulting in a gross discount of \$3.7 million and an effective rate of 8.000%.
+(5) The October Notes were issued at a price of 98.534% resulting in a gross discount of \$3.7 million and an effective rate of 8.000%.
 The December Notes were issued at a price of 101.000% resulting in a gross premium of \$0.5 million and an effective rate of 7.531%.
 The August Notes were issued at a price of 106.000% resulting in a gross premium of \$18.0 million and an effective rate of 6.561%.
 The April Notes were issued at par.
-The premium and discount are being amortized using the effective interest method. - (6) On June 4, 2015, the Company entered into a construction loan agreement (the "Construction Loan") with InterBank for the construction of a new corporate headquarters in Oklahoma City.
+The premium and discount are being amortized using the effective interest method.

+(6) On June 4, 2015, the Company entered into a construction loan agreement (the "Construction Loan") with InterBank for the construction of a new corporate headquarters in Oklahoma City.
 The Construction Loan allows for a maximum principal amount of \$24.5 million to be drawn.
 Interest accrues daily on the outstanding principal balance at a fixed rate of 4.50% per annum and is payable on the last day of the month beginning June 30, 2015 through May 31, 2017.
 Monthly interest and principal payments are due beginning June 30, 2017, with the final payment due June 4, 2025.
-As of June 30, 2015, the Company had not drawn on this loan.
+As of September 30, 2015, the Company had not drawn on this loan.